The Notebook: Filming

-The nursing home scenes were filmed at Rice Hope Plantation, located in Georgetown County, South Carolina.
-The college depicted briefly in the film is identified in the film as Sarah Lawrence College, but the campus that is seen is actually the College of Charleston.
+The nursing home scenes were filmed at Rice Hope Plantation, located in Georgetown County.
+The college depicted briefly in the film is identified in the film as Sarah Lawrence College, but the campus that is seen is the College of Charleston.

 Music

 The soundtrack to The Notebook was released on June 8, 2004.

 Reception

 Box office

-The film was released June 25, 2004 in the United States and Canada and grossed $13.5 million from 2,303 theaters in its opening weekend, ranking number 4 at the box office.
+The film was released on June 25, 2004, in the United States and Canada and grossed $13.5 million from 2,303 theaters in its opening weekend, ranking number 4 at the box office.
 The film grossed a total of $115.6 million worldwide, $81 million in Canada and the United States and $34.6 million in other countries.
-It is the 15th highest-grossing romantic drama film of all-time.
+It is the 15th highest-grossing romantic drama film of all time.

 Critical response

-According to review aggregator Rotten Tomatoes, 53% of 179 critics gave the film a positive review, with an average rating of 5.7/10.
+According to review aggregator Rotten Tomatoes, 54% of 182 critics gave the film a positive review, with an average rating of 5.7/10.
 The website's critics consensus reads, "It's hard not to admire its unabashed sentimentality, but The Notebook is too clumsily manipulative to rise above its melodramatic clichés."
 Metacritic assigned the film a weighted average score of 53 out of 100, based on 34 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times praised the film, awarding it three-and-a-half stars out of four, calling the photography "striking in its rich, saturated effects" and stating that the "actors are blessed by good material."
 Peter Lowry of Film Threat gave the film three-and-a-half stars out of five; praising the performances of both Gosling and McAdams, he wrote: "Gosling and especially McAdams give all-star performances, doing just enough to hand the reins over to the pros, who take what's left of the film and finish the audience off with some touching scenes that don't leave a dry eye in the house."
-About the film itself he added: "Overall, The Notebook is a surprisingly good film that manages to succeed where many other "chick flick" like romances fail."
+About the film itself, he added: "Overall, The Notebook is a surprisingly good film that manages to succeed where many other 'chick flick' like romances fail."